Igalia/phpreport/docs/user/reports.rst

 Project name:
   The name of the project must contain the words entered here.

+Customer name:
+  The customer of the project must contain the words entered here.

 Activation:
   Check whether the project is active or not.